AppsFlyerSDK/Unity/README.md

 ================================

 Installation instruction for the AppsFlyer's plugin:

-1. Extract the AppsFlyer plugin zip file in your project.
+1. Copy the Assets folder from AppsFlyer's Unity plugin to your Unity project.

 2. Open /Assets/Editor/PostprocessBuildPlayer and set your AppsFlyer's code and Apple app bundle ID. my $APPS_FLYER_KEY = "PLACE YOUR KEY HERE";